imsurinder90/metaclasses_and_patterns_in_python/README.md

-# Metaclasses, Decoratores, Descriptors, Design Patterns in Python
+# Metaclasses, Decorators, Descriptors and Design Patterns in Python

 This project aims at usage of decorators, metaclasses and descriptors for advanced python programming.
 Different Use cases of design patterns are written such as:
 - Decorators